apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ![The sequence of transactions](./img/erc20.drawio.svg)

-Here is what is happening in the above example.
+Here is what is shown in the above example.
 Alice approves Bob to transfer up to 3 tokens.
 This transaction is added to the transaction pool, but it is not committed immediately, as it takes the consensus engine some time to select this transaction and commit it.
 Meanwhile, Alice decides to lower her approval to Bob, and she issues another "approve" transaction that limits the amount of tokens to 2.
+It is important to note here, that "approve" sets the approved amount _to_ the specified value, it does not increase it _by_ the specified value.
+Therefore, `approve("Alice","Bob",3)` followed immediately by `approve("Alice","Bob",2)` (in the commit history) would result in a state where the amount of tokens approved to be used by Bob is 2, not 5.

 However, Bob is actively monitoring the transaction pool, and he observes that there are two approvals issued by Alice.
 So he quickly issues a "transferFrom" transaction.
 If he gets lucky (e.g., he gives more gas to his transaction than Alice did), then his transfer happens after the first approval